 Anna Blackman is a lecturer in Catholic Religious Education at the University of Glasgow.
 She is passionate about furthering the reception of Catholic social thought within Catholic education and is particularly interested in promoting the practice of nonviolence.
 She has been involved with the Catholic Worker movement for over a decade, both as a researcher and practitioner, and also works with the Catholic Nonviolence Initiative.

 Fr.
 Joe Ryan is a retired priest of the Westminster Diocese having spent 52 years in parish ministry.
 During this time he’s been keen to support issues of Justice and Peace and for 13 years was Chair of the Diocesan Justice and Peace Commission.
-He has a strong desire to continue that witness as much as possible, hence his involvement with Columban Missionary initiatives.
+He has a strong desire to continue that witness as much as possible, hence his involvement with the Executive of Pax Christi England and Wales, and Columban Missionary initiatives.

-Our Vocation for Justice magazine is produced three times a year and features various articles concerning the four Columban Mission priorities.
-We invite people to receive this magazine, subscribe to our JPE e-newsletter and join ‘The Columban Justice, Peace & Ecology Group’ on Facebook.
+Our Vocation for Justice magazine is produced three times a year and features various articles focusing primarily on the two Columban Mission priorities of Biodiversity and Migration.
+We invite people to subscribe to our JPE e-newsletter and join ‘The Columban Justice, Peace & Ecology Group’ on Facebook.